| THE

 could use Keith's sudden fame to do great things! (hmm, maybe I could

 continue Eleanor's efforts to promote world peace. . .)
+So I guess I will

 start this page and see who comes to visit.
 And maybe do